 Suppliers must keep on-site documentation that demonstrates compliance with our standards.
 They also must allow Home Depot associates and/or representatives full access to production facilities, worker records, production records and workers for confidential interviews in connection with monitoring visits.
 We expect our suppliers to promptly correct any noncompliance, and we check their progress.
 If suppliers fail to improve, we may terminate our business relationships with them.
 Equally important, we support factories that take action to create lasting social and environmental compliance programs.
 We encourage suppliers and factory workers to communicate concerns via processes outlined in our Business Code of Conduct & Ethics.

 To help protect endangered forests and to ensure that there will be timber for future generations, The Home Depot first issued our Wood Purchasing Policy in 1999.
-Since then we have successfully led our suppliers toward understanding and practicing sustainable forestry throughout the world.
+Since then, we have worked to lead our suppliers toward understanding and practicing sustainable forestry throughout the world.

-The policy outlines our commitment to practice and promote the efficient and responsible use of wood and wood products originating from certified, well-managed forests.
+The policy outlines our commitment to practice and promote the efficient and responsible use of wood and wood products.

 +DID YOU KNOW: To further our commitment to sustainable forestry and increased transparency, we recently committed to participating in the CDP forests questionnaire.